rust-lang/rfcs/text/3533-combine-infra-and-release-teams.md

 Once this proposal is accepted, the Release team will move to be a subteam of Infrastructure.
 The Infrastructure team does not change its top-level form.

 The Infrastructure team's Council representative would continue to serve on the Council while the Release representative would immediately stop counting as a representative for all purposes.[^plan]

+As part of this change, wg-triage will move out from under the Release team and move to be a part of Launching Pad until a more appropriate home for the working group can be found.

+[^plan]: It is currently the unofficial plan that Ryan Levick will step down in his role as the Infrastructure representative, and Mark Rousskov would take over as the rep, but this would be made official after the merger through internal Infrastructure team process.

 # Alternatives